onemandan/ColourPicker/README.md

 ```
 ## Updates

+#### 0.0.3
+- Modified initial colour to not animate.
+- Added animate flag to setColour.

 #### 0.0.2
 - Added MaterialColourView.
 - Added cp_canDeselectLast.
 Determines whether or not atleast one colour has to be selected.